Originally published November 22nd, 2022

 - The transportation time between pickup and delivery at Amazon FBA.
 This can take a while for local carriers as they can wait for their entire truck to fill up before heading to Amazon.

 - The arrival of your products.
-Sometimes they can sit at an FBA warehouse before they’re “checked in” by Amazon.
+Sometimes they can sit at an FBA warehouse before they’re “checked in” by Amazon’s fulfillment centers.

 - Products are checked in by Amazon.
-At this point, some of the products will start being available for purchase, however, a lot of them will go into “Reserve” status.
+At this point, some of the products will start being in stock, however, a lot of them will go into reserved inventory status.

 - Some products are sent to other warehouses.
 In order for Amazon to fulfill its Prime promise, its products need to be spread out around the country so that all customers can receive them quickly.
 Until then, some are put in reserve until they arrive at their final FBA warehouse.

-It’s best to send products earlier than you think you should in case some get sent to Reserve status.
+It’s best to restock earlier than you think you should in case some units get sent to reserved status.

 In some cases, products that are currently available for sale will get put into reserve status so that they can be transferred to a different warehouse.

-You can get a report on this, which we’ll go over at the end.
+You can get a report on this via your reserved inventory report, which we’ll go over at the end of this post.

 Reason 2: FC Processing – Your Product is Sidelined